 What’s the Deal?

 Just so we’re all on the same page, multitasking means trying to do more than one thing a time.
-In the era of smartphones, tablets, and portable laptops, it’s easy to multitask without even realizing it.
+In the era of smartphones, tablets, and laptops, it’s easy to multitask without even realizing it.
 After all, most of us have checked Facebook in chemistry class or during that long conference call (at least once).

 Your Action Plan

 As it turns out, our brains aren’t very good at doing more than one thing at a time.
 One study found that the brain may get overwhelmed when faced with multiple tasks.

 While most of us are susceptible to multitasking, research suggests that people who have a harder time blocking out distractions and focusing on a single task are more likely to be multitaskers.

 But there’s hope yet.
 Once you’re willing to accept that multitasking isn’t doing you any favors, follow these tips for focusing on one thing at a time—without sacrificing productivity.